Skip to Main Content

 Not all children need treatment for low platelets.
 Your care team will check your child’s blood counts and monitor symptoms to see when and if treatment is needed.

-If thrombocytopenia occurs as a treatment side effect, platelet counts will usually return to normal after the treatment is complete.
+If thrombocytopenia happens as a treatment side effect, platelet counts will usually return to normal after your child’s treatment is complete.

 Treatments for thrombocytopenia include:

-• Treating the cause: For example, if low platelets are caused by a medical condition, treating that condition might solve the problem.
+• Treating the cause: For example, if low platelets are caused by a medical condition, treating that condition may help platelet counts improve.

-• Platelet transfusion: A transfusion of donor platelets can be given through a vein to replace lost platelets.
+• Platelet transfusion: A transfusion of donor platelets can be given through a vein to increase platelet count and help prevent or control bleeding.

 • Medicines: Your care team might prescribe medicines to help the body make more platelets, decrease the immune response, or control bleeding.